aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 ##### How to read data from upstream operators

-Metadata that was output by upstream operators can be accessed from the Lambda entrypoint's event object:
+Metadata that was output by upstream operators can be accessed from the Lambda entrypoint's event object, like this:

 ```
-my_data_1 = event["MetaData"]["MyData1"]
+my_data_1 = event["Input"]["MetaData"]["MyData1"]
 ```

 ##### How to store media metadata to the data plane